jacebenson/cedar/docs/docs/webhooks.md

 The third-party considers these "outgoing Webhooks" and therefore your application receives "incoming Webhooks".

-When the api side of your Redwood app receives a webhook, it can parse it, process it, save it to replay later, or any other action needed.
+When the api side of your Cedar app receives a webhook, it can parse it, process it, save it to replay later, or any other action needed.

 Webhooks are different from other integration methods in that the third-party pushes new events to your app instead of your app constantly pulling or polling for new data.